Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Architecture-Specific Deployment

-Since DNNs also use matrix-vector products in linear transformations, a nice additional side-effect is that by using the \textit{im2col} mapping complete inference passes can be described by matrix-vector products and non-linearities alone.
-Moreover, ARM provides optimized open-source implementations for matrix products in their \emph{CMSIS} library\footnote{\url{https://github.com/ARM-software/CMSIS_5}}.
-Using them is especially beneficial on architectures like the Cortex-M4 as it allows to use SIMD instructions provided by ARM's \emph{Digital Signal Processing (DSP)} extension, see Sec.~\ref{sec:eval}.
+Since DNNs also use matrix-vector products in linear transformations, a nice side effect is that by using the \textit{im2col} mapping, complete inference passes can be described by matrix-vector products and nonlinearities alone.
+In addition, ARM provides optimized open source implementations for matrix products in its \emph{CMSIS} library\footnote{\url{https://github.com/ARM-software/CMSIS_5}}.
+Using these is especially beneficial on architectures such as the Cortex-M4, as it allows the use of SIMD instructions provided by ARM's \emph{Digital Signal Processing (DSP)} extension, see section.~\ref{sec:eval}.